nevergiveup0211/thoughtworks_assignment/README.md

 	* For scale this can be changed a bit.
 		* In case of AWS ECS, we can add a load balancer such as ALB in front of the backend servers distributing the load.
 		* Below is another possible setup with Mesos/Marathon
+	* Config of a container should be out of the image and be volume mounted with configs of the respective env.
+This gives the flexibility of using the image in stage/integation/prod etc. (https://docs.docker.com/storage/volumes/)
+	* The volume for storing data in Prevayler can also be volume mounted.
+This will help in production where all the scaled containers will share a common volume to have the data across containers.
+Kubernetes has the option of Persistent Volumes which can suit well in this case.

 ### Mesos/Marathon setup
                                                     +-----------------+         +-----------------------+